 "Be sure to check with your primary care doctor before starting new supplements.
 You want to make sure it doesn't interact with any other vitamins or medications you take," Hardie says.

-Your doctor might recommend you get blood labs done, too.
+Your doctor might recommend you get a blood test done, too.
 "You won't know for sure if you're deficient or low in any vitamin without getting blood work done," Hardie says.
+Results from your blood test will indicate exactly how deficient you are, in which case your doctor will be better able to dictate how much of a supplement you should be taking, and for how long.

 Opt for a Reputable Brand